 Older adults are more susceptible to pain.
 Does that mean you have to live with it?
 “No,” says Lauren A. Kelly, MD, a geriatrician at The Mount Sinai Hospital.
 “Pain is more common as we get older, but it should never be dismissed as a normal part of the aging process.
-There are a lot of consequences to living with pain, and in many cases, it’s treatable or preventable.”
+Untreated pain can have really disabling consequences for older adults and it should be taken seriously.
+In many cases, pain is treatable or even preventable.”

 Lauren A. Kelly, MD